SGC41/akash-provider-paladin/README.md

 - v2.9.5
 	Regular updates and some minor corrections.
-	like how to correctly scale down, in the README.md
+	like how to correctly scale down, in the README.md removed the version lock in the provider update script.. will be added back later or same features, but needs to be less in the way.

 - v2.9.4
      Added Completed pod state to clean up script, leaving them causes issues